jvillegasd/Lab2DataSctructure/README.md

  + Account number
  + amount

-You have to create a interative menu with this options:
+You have to create a interactive menu with this options:

 1. Query:
    * Calculate deposit amount realize in 2 dates given.